 Photo credit: Jeanne Menjoulet

 People who seek asylum by boat are not breaking the law.
-They can come without first getting permission (in Australia, called a visa).
-Indeed, in most countries, this is the normal way of claiming refugee status.
+It is not a crime to come to Australia without first getting permission (a ‘visa’).

 Why do people come without permission?